Sexual stimulation

-Sexual stimulation is any stimulus (including bodily contact) that leads to, enhances and maintains sexual arousal, and may lead to orgasm.
-Although sexual arousal may arise without physical stimulation, achieving orgasm usually requires physical sexual stimulation.
+Sexual stimulation is anything that leads to sexual arousal or orgasm.
+This thing can be physical or of other senses, and is known as a stimulus.

-The term sexual stimulation often implies stimulation of the genitals, but may also include stimulation of other areas of the body, stimulation of the senses (such as sight or hearing) and mental stimulation (i.e. from reading or fantasizing).
-Sufficient stimulation of the penis or clitoris usually results in an orgasm.
-Stimulation can be by self (e.g., masturbation) or by a sexual partner (sexual intercourse or other sexual activity), by use of objects or tools, or by some combination of these methods.
+Sexual stimulation is a broad term, usually understood to mean physical touching of the genitals or other body parts.
+The term can, however, include stimuli affecting the mind (sexual fantasy), or senses other than touch (such as sight, smell, or hearing).
+Sufficient physical stimulation of the genitals usually results in an orgasm.
+Stimulation can be by oneself (masturbation or sexual fantasy) or by a sexual partner (sexual intercourse or other sexual activity), by use of objects or tools, or by some combination of these methods.

-Some people practice orgasm control, whereby a person or their sexual partner controls the level of sexual stimulation to delay orgasm, and to prolong the sexual experience leading up to orgasm.
+Some people practice orgasm control, whereby a person or their partner controls the level of stimulation to prolong the experience leading up to orgasm.

 Physical sexual stimulation

+Physical sexual stimulation consists of touching the genitals or other erogenous zones.